Senkichi/The_Catastrophe_Coefficient/README.md

 ## Charting

-- Leaflet map with plotted circles using longitude/latitude data with selectable dropdowns for years and data type
-- Animated Bubble Chart (Plotly.js)
-- Plot.js Line Chart
+- Leaflet map with Patrick Wied's heatmap plugin showing relative fire likliehood with options to adjust the year, degree of climate change, heatmap sensitivity, and algorithm used
+- Collection of charts created using Tableau